 “Wouldn’t it be funny if…” is how most of my projects start.
 If you have a vivid dream about a pancake doing something that pancakes don’t do – you will think differently about your breakfast.
 When your perception shifts, it might make you chuckle, or perhaps, reconsider your opinion.

 Through collage, printmaking, cyanotype, ink and paint, Heather assembles stories and memories to amuse and delight.

-- In May: Art of the Bike at Two Rivers Cider, Sacramento CA
+- Art of the Bike at Two Rivers Cider, Sacramento CA

-- In May: Art Installation at First Festival, Sacramento CA
+- Art Installation at First Festival, Sacramento CA

 - Totem Spirits in Art, E Street Gallery, Sacramento, CA

 - Art for Krys Benefitting Art Street, Ruhstaller Taproom, Sacramento, CA

 - Consigned small works, Sparrow Gallery, Sacramento, CA

 - Handcrafted Holiday Art Show & Open House, Sacramento